phoenixbf/prismin/README.md

 # ixeprism
-Image-based eXchange, Encoding &amp; PRocessing of Interaction States &amp; Mappings
+Image-based eXchange, Encoding and PRocessing of Interaction States and Mappings